jundalisay/superb/content/en/research/socrates/simple-republic/book-10/chapter-3.md

 ---
 title: "The Immortality of the Soul"
-heading: Chapter 3 of Book 10
+heading: Chapter 3
-weight: 1
+weight: 6
 description: "The soul is immortal.
 The number of souls in existence do not increase nor decrease.
 The reward of justice is natural and everlasting happiness"
 image: "/covers/republic.jpg"
 icon: "/icons/soc.png"